dreamcatcher-tech/jest-ai/README.md

 4. restarting the chat from a point after changing the prompt loading is hard
 5. appraiser should consider the headings of the agents too
 6. be able to expand out the knowledge base prompts
+7. nesting bots should work, where a bot can be composed of other bots, and shown in the gui
+8. if loading a session, do not overwrite it, become ephemeral